sadponyguerillaboy/ENC-Decrypter/README.md

 # ENC Decrypter

 Python script for decrypting enc and data files in AST and apple hardware diagnostics.
-Diagnostics can be capture by performing a MITM on the built-in diagnostics activated when holding d during boot of most apple computers.
+Diagnostics can be aquired by performing a MITM of the built-in diagnostics that can be run by holding "d" during boot of most apple computers.

 __Required Python Modules:__
 ```